Skip to main content

 2 mentions Positive Neutral Negative

-The game runs smoothly with good performance, though some advertised features related to performance influencing relationships and story progression appear inaccurate as of the stated date.
+The game runs smoothly with no major performance issues; however, the claim on the Steam page about performance affecting relationships and story progression appears to be inaccurate as of the stated date.

 • “Runs smoothly.”